Join me for a month of art

 You’ll receive the ebooks as soon as you register, and they’re yours to keep, so you’ll have the resources to use over the years as your children grow.
 You can see some sample pages here.

-:: you’ll also be invited to join the Art Spark Summer Camp private Facebook group.
+:: you’ll also be invited to join the private Facebook group.
 You’ll be able to connect with the other families taking part, and share projects.
-I’ll be available in the group throughout the four week summer camp to answer any questions and help you get the most from the camp.
+I’ll be available in the group to answer any questions and help you get the most from the workshop.

 :: and you can bring a friend for free.
 Making it half the price and double the fun!

-If you’ve already started thinking about it, it can feel like it’s going to be a summer full of work.
 You know what it’s like when you’re leading an activity: so much of the thinking, organising, and prep falls to you.
-With this Art Spark Summer Camp, I’ve done this work for you.
+With this Art Spark Workshop, I’ve done this work for you.
 So you can just enjoy!

 As a parent/teacher you’ll find interesting reads for you, and I encourage you to try the art projects too.

-This summer camp makes summer easy for you.
+This Art Spark workshop makes it easy for you.
 You can relax, knowing you’ll get an email from me each day: open, read, watch, chat, make art – easy!

 Great price – and bring a friend for free!

-If you’ve looked at some local summer camps, you’ll know how expensive they are.
-The Art Spark Summer Camp is a great affordable choice, giving you four weeks full of activities for just $59.99, for the whole family.
+If you’ve looked at some local workshops, you’ll know how expensive they can be.
+The Art Spark Workshop is a great affordable choice, giving you four weeks full of activities for just $59.99, for the whole family.
 Even better, you can bring a friend for free.

-Pair up with your spouse, your friend, your neighbour, your sister, or a grandparent, gather all your kids and join the camp together.
+Pair up with your spouse, your friend, your neighbour, your sister, or a grandparent, gather all your kids and join the workshop together.

-You can join the camp at any time during June, July and August, so reserve your place now.
+You can join the workshop at any time, so reserve your place now.